The tests can be configured by selecting the Custom Scan Option.

 3.8 Verify domain sources

 Checks if the website uses content from 3rd party domains.
-This isn’t a security vulnerability per-se but might represent in the case that the outside domain is compromised.
+This isn’t a security vulnerability by itself but might represent one in the case that the outside domain is compromised.
 We recommend that you keep all the necessary resources on your server and load them from there.

 3.9 Mixed encryption content